Efficiently Performing Two Global Approval Studies in Prostate Cancer Patients

 A quickly growing biotech client approached QPS with a request to perform two Phase III trials in Prostate Cancer patients, designed to collect the efficacy, safety and pharmacokinetic information required to submit application for approval packages globally.
 The objective in mind was to conduct the studies and apply for global approvals in an expedited manner.
 QPS performed the duties of a central CRO, overseeing study conduct at all of the global clinical study sites across the USA, Europe and Asia.

-To get those studies started QPS was also involved in the development process of new formulation for an existing marketed product indicated for treatment of prostate cancer.
+To get those studies started QPS was also involved in the development process of new formulation for an existing marketed product indicated for the treatment of prostate cancer.

 Due to the highly competitive nature of this market, the significant unmet global need for additional options in the therapeutic spectrum, and strict quality requirements for approval studies, the biotech client was keen to conduct the studies rigorously, but also as quickly as possible in US, Europe and Asia.
 That resulted in aggressive timelines and highly stringent expectations for exceptional quality in terms of project performance, administration and documentation as well as data across all global regions.